Written by Pradeep

 Lox is nothing but seafood, which is originated from Salmon fish.
-It is basically the belly of the Salmon Fish.
+It is basically the belly of the salmon Fish.
 It is also sometimes referred to as Belly Lox.
 This seafood is treated with salt for a long time, probably even weeks in order to make it salty for the brining process.
 Lox is never cooked or smoked.
-Therefore, it has a very unique texture and taste which attracts foodies.
+Therefore, it has a very unique texture and taste that attracts foodies.

-Not only lox, any other raw and uncooked seafood is at the risk of being contaminated by infection-causing microbes, which is not safe to consume during pregnancy.
-If you want to keep yourself as well as the fetus safe, then steer clear of any such infections that can be caused by consuming refrigerated, raw and uncooked foods.
+Not only lox, any other raw and uncooked seafood is at the risk of being contaminated by infectious microbes, making it unsafe to consume during pregnancy.
+If you want to keep yourself as well as the fetus safe, then steer clear of any such infections that can be caused by consuming refrigerated, raw, and uncooked foods.

 Therefore, if you wish to have lox, then ensure it is cooked thoroughly inside and out.
 This will help to discard the bacteria’s in it so that you can avoid food poisoning at the time of pregnancy.

 Lox is a good source of protein, B vitamins, vitamin D, magnesium, potassium, and selenium.
-It is also loaded with omega 3, DHA and EPA.
+It is also loaded with omega 3, DHA, and EPA.
 Although there are certain health benefits from eating Lox, it is always suggested that you check with your doctor prior to consuming it during pregnancy.
-Here are some of the benefits of eating Lox;

 Lox or salmon as a whole has a high concentration of omega-3 fatty acids.
-Omega 3 plays a vital part in decreasing the risk of any cardiovascular issues.
+Omega 3 plays a vital part in reducing the risk of any cardiovascular issues.
 It helps to reduce the risk of high blood pressure.

-Lox is rich in protein.
+Lox is rich in proteins.
 Proteins are essential nutrients that contain amino acids and its adequate intake is very crucial during pregnancy.
 The protein in salmon is a lean protein, which means it has reduced the amount of saturated fat, which is more beneficial during pregnancy.

 Lox is rich in potassium and magnesium.
 Muscle cramps are very common among expecting mothers.
 One of the main reasons is inadequate intake of magnesium and potassium.
 Therefore, eating lox will help to alleviate muscle cramps during pregnancy.